Naohiro2g/gamepad-tester/README.md

 ## How to use with Scratch

-1. Connect your gamepad to your computer via USB.
+1. Connect your gamepad or two to your computer via USB.
 Gamepad for PS: Play Station or SNES, or SNES: Super Nintendo Entertainment System can be used.
 2. Launch Scratch 1.4, then open gamepad.sb to make it server for Remote Sensors Protocol.
 3. Launch Python3 code 'test-scratch.py' by  ```python3 test-scratch.py``` in the LXTerminal window.
 4. New window pops up for the status of your gamepad connected to your computer via USB.